Pathways to Resilient Zero Carbon Cities (RZCC-2021)

 The conference will gather an international audience of researchers, designers, experts, and policy makers to provide a forum for exchange of knowledge in the complex issues of multiple pathways towards resilient zero carbon cities.

-Oral presentation will be 30 minutes in length for full papers and 15 minutes in length for work in progress papers, to include 5 minutes for questions and changeover.
+Oral presentation will be 30 minutes in length, to include 5 minutes for questions and changeover.
 Presentation should be accompanied by slides either in PowerPoint or PDF format.

 Publication of outputs

-We are working with a Special Issue of Frontiers in Built Environment on a Special Issue entitled
+We are working with Frontiers in Built Environment on a Special Issue entitled

-The papers submitted to either of the two journals will be published subject to a
+The papers submitted to Frontiers will be published subject to a further peer review

-further peer review by these journals and in accordance with their terms and conditions.
+by the journal and in accordance with their terms and conditions.
 The Special Issue will be

 Abstract submissions for peer review: 1st March 2021